jamesmbaazam/jamesmbaazam/README.md

 ## About me

-I am a Research Software Engineer :computer: at the London School of Hygiene and Tropical Medicine, working on the [Epiverse TRACE](https://github.com/epiverse-trace) Initiative.
+I am a Research Software Engineer :computer: at the London School of Hygiene and Tropical Medicine, working on the [Epiverse TRACE](https://github.com/epiverse-trace) Initiative, which is a project to develop and maintain R packages for providing reproducible analytics support during epidemics.

-I am interested in developing software for scientific research, and am a member of the [Society of Research Software Engineering, UK](https://society-rse.org/).
+I use R, git and Github daily.

 My current role involves improving/developing R packages for real-time forecasting of infectious disease outbreaks.

+I am interested in developing software/workflows/pipelines for reproducible scientific research, and am a member of the [Society of Research Software Engineering, UK](https://society-rse.org/).

 ## Software Projects

 I am currently improving [bpmodels](https://github.com/epiverse-trace/bpmodels), which is an R package for analysing the distribution of the size and length of transmission chains.
 Improvements include:
-- refactoring the core base to adopt object-orientation,
+- refactoring the code base to adopt object-orientation (S3 classes and methods),
 - including the simulation of other types of branching processes and  linelists,
 - adding methods to handle and visualize simulated transmission chains,
 - speeding up the simulation runtimes, and